-5.3.
-International mechanisms for assuring continuing fitness to practise
+4.3 International mechanisms for assuring continuing fitness to practise

-- 63. Regulatory mechanisms in place in Canada, the United States of America, Australia and Europe that are focused on continued registration were also considered as part of this work. - 64.
-Table 2 below provides a comparative summary of the different models.
+Regulatory mechanisms in place in Canada, the United States of America, Australia and Europe that are focused on continued registration were also considered as part of this work.

+Table 2 overleaf provides a comparative summary of some of the different models.
 Three models considered are described below.